 If you drink or take drugs (either legal or illegal), you shouldn't drive.
 In Arizona, if you are over 21, it is not illegal to drive after drinking.
 However, driving after drinking an unknown amount of alcohol is illegal.
 Since it is next to impossible to figure out what that unknown amount is, it's best not to take the chance.

-Arizona laws pertaining to Driving Under the Influence are specified in Arizona Revised Statues, Title 28, Chapter 4, beginning with Article 28-1301.
+Arizona laws pertaining to Driving Under the Influence are specified in Arizona Revised Statutes, Title 28, Chapter 4, beginning with Article 28-1301.

 The DUI Stop